• Skip to main content

 homemade fettuccine pasta

-• Tagliatelle is usually served with wild ragu with no or little tomato, while fettuccine is generally served with mushrooms or meat with veggie sauces.
+• Tagliatelle is usually served with wild ragu and little or no tomato, while fettuccine is generally served with mushrooms, meat, or vegetable sauces.

-• Fettucine is made fresh and available in dried form while tagliatelle is usually handmade fresh to cook it.
+• Fettucine available dried, while tagliatelle is usually handmade fresh.

 homemade tagliatelle pasta